Vatisinl/cba_final_project/README.md

 ### Gene expression prediction

 For gene prediction we tried several models: Linear regression, Ridge, Lasso, ElasticNet, KNeighborsRegressor, DecisionTreeRegressor (also RandomForest and XGBoost, but computations took too much time).
-Parameters were obtain with optuna (3 fold crossvalidation inside)
+For scaling I used StandartScaler, hyperarameters were obtain with optuna (3 fold crossvalidation inside)

-I have chosen R2 as metric, because gene counts are very different and MSE (or RMSE) are not indicative.
-For all models we had results with R2 < 0, but еhe best results related to the me

 ![did not find a plot](gene_prediction/fig/table_results.png)

+We have chosen R2 as metric, because gene counts are very different and MSE (or RMSE) are not indicative.
+For all models we had results with R2 < 0, but the best results related to the median R2 was obtained with Ridge(alpha = 100) for all genes.
+I think that in this case Ridge just ignored genes with low counts (so the predictions are bad for them), but worked well for genes with high values.
+However, the best mean R2 result was demonstrated by ElasticNet and KNN.
+ElasticNet is able to zero out unnecessary features, so it was more sensitive to predictions and predicted genes with a large number of counts worse, but genes with a small number better.

+All tables with resulted R2 (train and test), RMSE, mean expression, as well as tables with obtained hyperparameters can be found in gene_prediction/result_tables folder

 ## Credits
 The part of reproducing the previous analysis was prepared by [Mazalov Aleksei](https://github.com/alex-spalax).

 The WGCNA part was prepared by [Shipulina Eva](https://github.com/Vatisinl)

+The Gene expression predioction part was prepared by [Malygina Alexandra](https://github.com/Alexandra2022kzn)

 ## References
 1. Guvatova ZG, Kobelyatskaya AA, Kudasheva ER, Pudova EA, Bulavkina EV, Churov AV, Tkacheva ON, Moskalev AA.
 Matrisome Transcriptome Dynamics during Tissue Aging.
 Life (Basel).
 2024 May 7;14(5):593. doi: 10.3390/life14050593.
 PMID: 38792614; PMCID: PMC11121957.